 RAND RENFROW draws comix.

-►NEW! -- IF YOU GOT IT, YOU GOT IT by Rand Renfrow (Space Face): Two firends are out camping, when a mysterious figure appears on the hillside before them.
+IF YOU GOT IT, YOU GOT IT by Rand Renfrow (Space Face): Two firends are out camping, when a mysterious figure appears on the hillside before them.
 20 pages, 3.5" x 5", two-color covers, b+w interiors; $3.00.
+Only one left.

 ETHAN RILLY is one of the most talented young cartoonists to emerge recently.
 His work is exquisitely drawn, and tastefully written.
 He won the 2012 Doug Wright Spotlight Award for his work on Pope Hats.